 In wireless digital communication, data transmission speed is dependent on frequency levels and wavelengths, along with other factors.
 Higher frequencies and shorter wavelengths translate to better data transmission speeds.
 To explain further, high frequency is associated with a faster movement of signal-bearing electromagnetic waves.

-A key advantage of 5G over the previous generations is that it runs on the upper limits of the sub-6 GHz specification and within the range of the mmWave specification.
+A key advantage of 5G over the previous generations is that it runs on two different network specifications: the upper limits of the sub-6 GHz specification and within the range of the mmWave specification.
 More specifically, depending on the area and jurisdiction, a particular fifth-generation network can use frequencies between 3.3 GHz and 4.2 GHz, and further within the frequencies above 24 GHz or the UHF and EHF areas of the electromagnetic spectrum.

 Theoretical performance includes the following values: 1 Gbps bandwidth compared to the 200 Mbps bandwidth of 4G, network latency of fewer than 10 milliseconds compared to the 20 to 30 milliseconds latency of its predecessor, and data transmission speed of between 50 Mbps and 200 Mbps to 1 Gbps compared to the 25 Mbps average speed of 4G.

 2. Faster and Reliable Connectivity Means Better Streaming